Did you realize that your hair is one of the first things people notice about you?

 Also keep in mind that wigs have a limited life span.
 As soon as your wig starts to look dull or frizzy, it’s time to shop for a new one.

 If you’re new to wigs, it’s normal to be scared that your wig is going to fall off.
-Your instinct might be to push the wig down, but this can give you a low-forehead, Neanderthal look.
+Your instinct might be to push the wig down, but this is not a flattering or feminine look.

 On the other hand, if the wig isn’t properly secured, it can creep up your forehead.
-This isn’t a flattering look, either.
+This doesn’t look good, either.

 To keep your wig securely in place, use wig clips, a wig cap, or a wig grip.